 Class size reduction implementation continues in first, second, and third grade.
-Our Kindergarten classes have 30 students with a split schedule.
-During instruction of Reading and Math, only half of the students are in attendance.
-Reading instruction in primary grades is enhanced by the implementation of intervention programs including Frontline Phonics (a kinesthetic method for teaching phonics), reading and spelling, and Reading Explorers, a pull-out reading program.
-Upper grade intervention programs include, Stech-Vaughn, the Rewards Program, Six Minute Fluency, and Math.
+Our Kindergarten classes have 24 students with an all day schedule.
+Reading instruction in primary grades is enhanced by the implementation of intervention programs including Frontline Phonics (a kinesthetic method for teaching phonics), reading and spelling, and Reading Explorers, and a push-in reading program.
+Upper grade intervention programs include flexible grouping, the Rewards Program, Six Minute Fluency, and Math.
 The importance of technology continues to be a significant focus.
 Students, staff and community view and utilize technology as a tool in school, work and life.
 The use of technology is integrated throughout the curriculum and enhances school operations.
 We continually seek innovative means to expand and update our existing technology.
 Every student K-6 has supervised access to the Internet.
 Staff, students and the community participate in training aimed at increasing computer literacy and the ability to access meaningful information.
-Smart Boards are used in the computer lab, science lab and five more were added to five third grade classes.
+Smart Boards are used in the computer lab, science lab and in all third, fourth, fifth, and sixth grade classrooms.
 Students receive hands-on, enriched, standards-based lessons in the state-of-the-art Science Lab.